 The bracket will decide.

 Brian Jerauld is a chess instructor to area students, including his own children, and a student of the game himself through the Chess Club and Scholastic Center of Saint Louis.
 He is also a Mizzou journalist with a decade of experience writing about boats, sports and other odds and ends.
-This column, provided by the Chess club and Scholastic Center of St. Louis, is a weekly look around St. Louis, the U.S. Capital of Chess.
+This column is a weekly look around St. Louis, the U.S. Capital of Chess.